Jake Burger Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.17 team ERA that ranks 15th among all MLB pitching staffs.
+- The Angels' 4.23 team ERA ranks 16th among all MLB pitching staffs.

-- The Angels rank 13th in baseball in home runs surrendered (60 total, 1.1 per game).
+- Angels pitchers combine to give up 61 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

+- Barria (1-2) gets the starting nod for the Angels, his second of the season.

 © 2023 Data Skrive.
 All rights reserved.